 Extend the plagiarism comparison to other sources beyond the web by checking them also against your repository, where documents that you or your organization have already uploaded on PlagScan are available for cross-checking.
 You can also exclude websites or documents from being used as sources by whitelisting them.
-This way, the will not be used as sources, and therefore not shown as matches.
+This way, they will not be used as sources, and therefore not shown as matches.

 First steps of your evaluation of the plagiarism report

 Have a first impression of you reports with the Plagiarism Level

 The Plagiarism Level is the percentage of text within a document that has been matched to another source.
 This function is to assist you to by indicating where a document may require further investigation.

 Identify different type of matches with colored highlighting